tilo/embedded_localization/README.md

 ## Requirements

 * Ruby >= 2.5  # Ruby 2.5 through 4.0, `head` and TruffleRuby are tested in CI
-* ActiveRecord >= 6  # ActiveRecord 6.1, 7.0, 7.1, 7.2, 8.0 and 8.1 are tested in CI, against SQLite and PostgreSQL
+* ActiveRecord >= 6  # ActiveRecord 6.1, 7.0, 7.1, 7.2, 8.0 and 8.1 are tested in CI, against SQLite, PostgreSQL and MySQL
 * [I18n](http://guides.rubyonrails.org/i18n.html)

 ## Installation